 Washington National Cathedral

 Washington National Cathedral is widely known as an architectural landmark and the setting of presidential funerals and post-inauguration prayer services.
-What is less well known is that the cathedral is officially known as the Cathedral Church of Saint Peter and Saint Paul and that is it the cathedral church of the Episcopal Diocese of Washington.
+What is less well known is that the cathedral is officially known as the Cathedral Church of Saint Peter and Saint Paul and is the cathedral church of the Episcopal Diocese of Washington.

 The word cathedral derives from “cathedra,” a word with Greek and Latin roots that means “chair.”
 In English it has come to refer to the ceremonial chair or seat of a bishop.
 The Cathedral Church of Saint Peter and Saint Paul is the seat of both Bishop Mariann Edgar Budde of the Diocese of Washington, and the Most Rev. Michael Curry, presiding bishop of the Episcopal Church.